Perception of East Asians in Spanish society: Integration into Spanish society

-Exclusivity of Chinese Immigrant Communities
+Exclusivity of Chinese immigrant communities

 Some argue that the closed-off nature of the Chinese community and their tendency to keep to their own is actually what is hindering the Spanish society from fully integrating the Chinese—and Asians in general—as their own.
-As Gladys Nieto writes in “The Chinese in Spain,” the Spanish population regards “the Chinese as a closed and somewhat mysterious community.”
+As Gladys Nieto writes in "The Chinese in Spain," the Spanish population regards "the Chinese as a closed and somewhat mysterious community."
 It is not a rare occurrence to encounter exaggerated stereotypes of the Chinese and prejudices that makes references to and generalizes their social organization patterns in everyday conversations.
 While this reasoning—the tendency of the Chinese to stick to themselves—has merit, however, it is not fair to expect immigrants to not form some kind of affiliation, some kind of community, with people from their home country, no matter what country.
 In a country filled with foreign-everything—foreign language, foreign culture, foreign food, foreign customs, and more—a taste of home, a hint of home, that one can get by associating at times with people and things that remind them of their home country can actually be vital to his/her willingness to integrate themselves into their new society.
 Feelings of homesickness and missing different aspects about one's home country isn't always just something one can fight off and forget about; it is something that, when not satisfied or solved, can sometimes lead to negative feelings that inhibit him/her from wanting to assimilate into the new environment.
-Homesickness creates feelings of anxiety, sadness, nervousness, and almost an obsession with thoughts about “home,” where “home” doesn't just mean the physical space provided by your house, but also “what’s normal, what is routine, the larger sense of social space, because those are things that help us survive.”
+Homesickness creates feelings of anxiety, sadness, nervousness, and almost an obsession with thoughts about "home," where "home" doesn't just mean the physical space provided by your house, but also "what’s normal, what is routine, the larger sense of social space, because those are things that help us survive."

-Thus by creating an immigrant community of their own, the immigrants are trying to fight off homesickness and coping with being in an entirely new environment; they are trying to create that sense of “home” that they are undoubtedly missing.
-Therefore, the creation of an immigrant community and their tendency to stick by each other has to be viewed not as the immigrants’ unwillingness to integrate themselves in the new country, but rather as the immigrants’ attempts to survive in the new environment and create feelings of “home” in Spain.
-It might actually be their attempt to adopt to the Spanish society—it is not necessarily a refusal or rejection of the new country.
-In fact, homesickness can result in dejection and isolation of oneself from others; actively dealing with homesickness by interacting with people who can help revive that feeling of “home” during the long, arduous journey of acculturation, however, can help prevent such dejection and isolation, and actually facilitate the process of acceptance and integration.